rickschrader/gamedice/README.md

 ----
 * Select Button (long press) - Roll the die!
 * Select Button (normal press) - Switch between updating the dice's sides (d#), and the quantity of dice to roll (#d)
+* Select Button (double press) - Roll a "default" die quickly.
+Currently this is 1d20, but that will change when settings can be saved.
 * Up Button - Increase the dice's sides (d#) or dice quantity (#d).
 Hold this button for speedy changes.
 * Down Button - Decrease the dice's sides (d#) or dice quantity (#d).
 Hold this button for speedy changes.

 Updates
 ----
-Version 1.2 - Added support for displaying the individual dice values in a multi-dice roll Version 1.3 - Users can now roll a "default" die with a double-press of the select button
+* Version 1.2 - Added support for displaying the individual dice values in a multi-dice roll
+* Version 1.3 - Users can now roll a "default" die (currently 1d20) with a double-press of the select button